 How to make buttermilk sourdough bread

-- On day 2, once the sourdough starter is ready, combine 260g of the refreshed sourdough (the rest goes back into the fridge for your next bake), the strong white wheat and wholemeal rye flours, the buttermilk (ideally at room temperature), water and salt in a large bowl.
+On day 2, once the sourdough starter is ready, combine 260g of the refreshed sourdough (the rest goes back into the fridge for your next bake), the strong white wheat flour and wholemeal rye flour, the buttermilk (ideally at room temperature), the water and salt in a large bowl.

-- Proof for several hours until risen - it takes about 3 hours in my kitchen – then preheat the oven to 200°C, and - if using - your baking dome at the same time.
+Proof for several hours until risen - it takes about 3 hours in my kitchen but as always the proofing time depends very much on the temperature in your room so it might take a little shorter or longer - then preheat the oven to 200°C, and - if using - your baking dome at the same time.

-- Bake for 15 mins at 200°C, then turn the temperature down to 180°C and bake for a further 40 mins.
-Take off the baking dome cover for the last 10 minutes.
+Bake for 15 mins at 200°C, then turn the temperature down to 180°C and bake for a further 40 mins.
+Take off the baking dome cover for the last 10 minutes to finish the crust.